quixio/quix-cli/docs/cli-reference/run.md

 | `inputType: ProjectVariable` with `secret: true` | [`.quix.yaml.variables`](../local-development/local-yaml-variables.md), by its `variableKey` |
 | A variable group member with `secret: true` | [`.quix.yaml.variables`](../local-development/local-yaml-variables.md), by the member key |

 Where a deployment overrides the key its application declares, the deployment being run decides which value is used — the one named by `--deployment`, or the application's only deployment.
+With several deployments and no `--deployment`, there is nothing to disambiguate on, so no deployment is selected and the application's own declarations apply.
 This is the same resolution the pipeline performs, so a local run and a container receive the same secret.

 A value you typed into `.env` yourself is still used when the store holds nothing for that key, so nothing forces you to populate the stores before you can run.

 !!! tip
-    `--verbose` prints the variables the application starts with.
-Secret values are masked in that table, so the output is safe to paste into an issue or a CI log.
+    `--verbose` prints the variables read from `.env`, before the store-resolved secrets and the Python settings are added, so it is not the full environment the process ends up with.
+Anything flagged secret is masked, and a store-resolved value never reaches the table at all — the output is safe to paste into an issue or a CI log.

 ## Example Usage